Early stopping and polynomial smoothing in regression with reproducing kernels: Nonparametric regression and reproducing kernel framework

 with

-From the properties of Definition~\ref{def.spectral.filters}, the bias term is a non-increasing function of $t$ converging to zero, while the variance term is a non-decreasing function of $t$ converging to $\frac{r \sigma^2}{n}$ ($\mathrm{rk}(K_n)=r$).
-Since minimizing the risk as a function of $t$ cannot be achieved, the empirical risk $R_t$ (that measures the size of the residuals) is introduced with the notation of Eq.~\eqref{rotated_model}.
+The bias term is a non-increasing function of $t$ converging to zero, while the variance term is a non-decreasing function of $t$.
+Assume further that $\textnormal{rk}(T_{\mathbb{K}}) \leq r$, which implies that $\textnormal{rk}(K_n) \leq r$ almost surely, then the empirical risk $R_t$ is introduced with the notation of Eq.~\eqref{rotated_model}.

-This is a non-increasing function of $t$, which measures how well an estimator $f^t$ fits the data (or equivalently, how much information is still contained within the residuals).

 An illustration of the typical behavior of the risk, empirical risk, bias, and variance is displayed by Figure~\ref{fig:bvr}.
-The risk achieves its (global) minimum at $t \approx 1000$.
-Making additional iterations will eventually lead to waste the computational resources and worsen the statistical performance, which empirically justifies the need for a data-driven early stopping rule.

-Let us now introduce our "reference stopping rule".
-This stopping rule balances the bias and variance described above, which is a common strategy for model selection in the nonparametric statistics literature, since it usually yields a minimax-optimal estimator (see, e.g., \cite{tsybakov2008introduction}).
-This reference stopping rule is defined as the first time the bias term becomes smaller than or equal to the variance term, that is,

-This is a purely theoretical stopping rule since it strongly depends on unknown quantities.
-However, its main interest lies in the way it compares with the global optimum performance, that is, with the oracle performance.
-This is the purpose of the next lemma. \begin{lemma} Under the monotonicity of the bias and variance terms,